0art0/combinatornithology/README.md

   - `existi` - used to specify a particular bird required to complete a goal
   - `unfold` - to unfold the definitions

 The objective of the game is to fill in the `sorry`s with LEAN proofs of the puzzles.
+If you are stuck, solutions are available [in this file](https://github.com/0Art0/combinatornithology/blob/solutions/src/combinatornithology_solved.lean).

 ---